ibm-cloud-docs/cloud-activity-tracker/activity_tracker_ov.md

 ## Security
 {: #activity_tracker_ov_security}

-Consider the following information about security when working with the {{site.data.keyword.cloudaccesstrailshort}} service:
+Consider the following information about security when you work with the {{site.data.keyword.cloudaccesstrailshort}} service:

 * IBM services that generate {{site.data.keyword.cloudaccesstrailshort}} events follow the {{site.data.keyword.IBM_notm}} Cloud security policy.
 For more information, see [Trust the security and privacy of IBM Cloud ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud-computing/learn-more/why-ibm-cloud/security/){: new_window}.
 * The {{site.data.keyword.cloudaccesstrailshort}} service captures user-initiated actions that change the state of Cloud services.
 The information does not provide direct access to databases or applications.